awwx/ar/readme.md

 * implements quasiquotation with Alan Bawden's algorithm

->> which I hope will fix list splicing in nested quasiquotes which was giving people trouble writing macro-defining macros.
+>> which I hope will fix list splicing in nested quasiquotes, which was giving people trouble writing macro-defining macros.